Naramerk/applyBN/docs/examples/feature_extraction.md

   F1 Score: 0.8822 (±0.0170)

 Best model with Bayesian Network features: SVC
-  Accuracy: 0.9845 (±0.0024)
+  Accuracy: 0.9833 (±0.0016)
-  F1 Score: 0.9211 (±0.0143)
+  F1 Score: 0.9168 (±0.0124)
 ```

 ![feature_comparison](https://github.com/user-attachments/assets/feature_comparison.png)

 ## Conclusion

 This example demonstrates the effectiveness of Bayesian Network feature generation compared to traditional feature engineering methods.
-The BNFeatureGenerator captures complex dependencies in the data that are not easily represented by simple polynomial or interaction features.
+The BNFeatureGenerator captures complex dependencies in the data that are not easily represented by polynomial or interaction features.

-Key advantages of BNFeatureGenerator include:

-1. Automatic discovery of feature dependencies
-2. Generation of more informative features that improve model performance
-3. Consistent performance across different model types
-4. More stable predictions as evidenced by lower standard deviations in cross-validation

-This approach is particularly valuable for datasets where the relationships between features are complex and non-linear, offering a powerful alternative to manual feature engineering.